Roxanne Pallett

-Roxanne Carrion (formerly Pallett; born Roxanne Kaboli-Nejad; 26 December 1982) is an English actress, television personality, and broadcaster.
-She played Jo Stiles in the ITV soap opera Emmerdale (2005–2008), and has appeared in the horror films Lake Placid 3 (2010), Wrong Turn 6: Last Resort (2014) and Devil's Tower (2014).
+Roxanne Carrion (formerly Pallett; born Roxanne Kaboli-Nejad; 26 December 1982) is an English former actress, television personality, and broadcaster.
+She is best known for portraying the role of Jo Stiles in the ITV soap opera Emmerdale (2005–2008).
+She also appeared in the horror films Lake Placid 3 (2010), Wrong Turn 6: Last Resort (2014) and Devil's Tower (2014), as well as making appearances in other shows including Casualty (2010, 2012) and Waterloo Road (2012).
+Pallett also starred in various stage productions.

-Pallett has appeared in various reality television shows, including Celebrity Stars in Their Eyes (2005), Soapstar Superstar (2006), Dancing on Ice (2009), Celebrity Big Brother (2018), Celebrity Island with Bear Grylls (2018) and Celebrity Coach Trip (2019).
+Pallett went to appear on various reality television shows, including Celebrity Stars in Their Eyes (2006), Soapstar Superstar (2006), Dancing on Ice (2009), Celebrity Island with Bear Grylls (2018) and Celebrity Coach Trip (2019), and most notably as a housemate on the twenty-second series of Celebrity Big Brother, which saw her falsely accuse a fellow housemate of punching her and effectively ended her television career.
+Pallett subsequently married and emigrated to the U.S.

 Early life

-Roxanne Kaboli-Nejad was born on 26 December 1982 in Carlisle, Cumbria to an Iranian father, Johandar Kaboli-Nejad and an English mother, Monica Pallett.
+Roxanne Kaboli-Nejad was born on 26 December 1982 in Carlisle, Cumbria to an Iranian father, Johandar Kaboli-Nejad, and an English mother, Monica Pallett.
 After her father walked out on the family, Roxanne took her mother's surname and was brought up in Currock by her mother and grandmother.
 Her maternal grandfather was Italian.

 Career

-In her last year at university, Pallett co-formed girl group Urban Angel, writing songs for them with producer, ex-East 17 member Tony Mortimer.
+In her final year of university, Pallett co-formed girl group Urban Angel, writing songs for them with producer, ex-East 17 member Tony Mortimer.
 After landing a deal with a record label, Pallett spent a year developing her music in London and co-creating a TV show.
 She later auditioned for several roles in Emmerdale and was offered the role of Jo Stiles.
 During her three years on Emmerdale, she was nominated for several awards, including Sexiest Female, Best Storyline, and Best Actress at The British Soap Awards, the Inside Soap Awards, and the TV Quick Awards.

-In November 2005, Pallett won a celebrity edition of Stars In Their Eyes as Gloria Estefan, although the programme was never transmitted.
-In January 2006, she appeared in the ITV entertainment singing show Soapstar Superstar, finishing in fourth place and raising over £70,000 for the Eden Valley Hospice Jigsaw Appeal.
+In November 2005, Pallett won a celebrity edition of Stars in Their Eyes as Gloria Estefan, although the programme was never transmitted.
+In January 2006, she appeared in the ITV entertainment singing show Soapstar Superstar, finishing in fourth place and raising more than £70,000 for the Eden Valley Hospice Jigsaw Appeal.
 While competing on Soapstar Superstar, she met her then partner, actor Richard Fleeshman.
 She was also named in the 2006 100 Most Sexiest Women in the World list by FHM in 2006.
 Pallett went on to do photoshoots for rival magazines Loaded and Maxim.

 After leaving Emmerdale, Pallett took part in the fourth series of ITV's Dancing on Ice in 2009 with professional partner Daniel Whiston.
 She was voted off unanimously by the judges following a skate-off with former Blue Peter presenter Zoe Salmon, but went onto take part in the show's spin-off Bolero Anniversary UK Tour.
 Scheduled to play the lead role in 2009 Christmas pantomime Cinderella at the Theatre Royal, Newcastle upon Tyne, she left three weeks into the run following the death of her best friend.